KYXY

 KYXY (96.5 FM) is a commercial radio station owned by Audacy, Inc. KYXY is licensed to San Diego, California, with its studios in the city's Stonecrest area.
 Its transmitter site is in La Jolla, on the KGTV Tower which it shares with KGTV and several other San Diego FM stations.
-KYXY airs an English-language mainstream adult contemporary radio format.
+KYXY airs an mainstream adult contemporary radio format.

 KyXy 96.5 broadcasts in HD Radio.
 The programming on the station's HD2 channel was FlashBack ALT, airing alternative rock music of the 1980s and 1990s.
 It has since been turned off.

 KYXY was also the San Diego Radio Disney affiliate (on HD Radio) until June 2018.

 History

 KYXY first signed on in 1960 as KFMX.
 It changed its callsign to KYXY (pronounced "kick-see") in the late 1960s after being bought by Walter Nelskog, who also owned stations KIXI in Seattle and KYXI in Portland.
 The station has kept the same KYXY call letters ever since.
 It was an independent FM station, carrying a middle of the road music format, which was described as "Good Music."
-KYXY transitioned to an adult contemporary format in late 1970s and has mostly stayed with the format.
+KYXY transitioned to an adult contemporary format in late 1970s and has mostly retained the format.
 However, the station has become more upbeat within the last decade in an effort to attract younger listeners.
+Since 1981, the KFMX calls have been assigned to a mainstream rock station in Lubbock, Texas.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was completed on November 17.

 In January 2018, KYXY moved out of its longtime Linda Vista studios and re-located to Stonecrest.

 The station most recently adopted its current slogan in January 2019.